microsoft/powercat-automation-kit/site/content/get-started.md

 Getting started can be one of the key blockers to evaluating and using the Automation Kit in your organization.
 You can use the interactive form below to step you through the getting started process.

-You can also use th [Introduction](https://learn.microsoft.com/power-automate/guidance/automation-kit/overview/introduction) of the learning content to provide an overview of the Automation Kit.
+You can also use the [Introduction](https://learn.microsoft.com/power-automate/guidance/automation-kit/overview/introduction) of the learning content to provide an overview of the Automation Kit.

 The [Automation Center of Excellence strategy with the Automation Kit](https://learn.microsoft.com/power-automate/guidance/automation-kit/overview/automation-coe-strategy) can also be used to provide context on how the Automation Kit can help your Automation Center of Excellence.